javierconcha/ocdb-docs/docs/source/ocdb-webui.md

 __Download File__:

-Download the file if a changed to the submission file is required.
+Download the file if a change to the submission file is required.

 ![download](static/webui/download.png)

 __Upload File__:

-Reupload a new version of the file.
-The old one will be overwritten.
-The validation will be re-run.
+Re-upload a new version of the file.
+The old one is overwritten.
+The validation is re-run.

 ![reupload](static/webui/upload.png)

 ### Submission File Statuses

-- ERROR
-- VALIDATED
-- WARNING
+For each file, the fllowing status can be set:

+- __ERROR__: there are errors in the format of the file
+- __WARNING__: there are warnings regarding the format of the file.
+- __VALIDATED__: the file passed the format quality check